Summer Camp Programs

 We offer a wide variety of merit badges (including all Eagle required badges) and special programs.
 Download the leaders' guide for a schedule and

 ATV Adventure - Camp Somers pioneered the All Terrain Vehicle program for the Boy Scouts of America in 2011.
-We expanded the program in subsequent years and in 2014, we have added a brand new course for all types of riding.
+We expanded the program in subsequent years and in 2014, we added a brand new course for all types of riding.
+Trail rides are also included during your week.
 The program runs every day at camp.
 You must be at least 13 years old and have a signed parent permission slip to participate in this unique BSA sanctioned program.

-Beard Program for first year Scouts teaches skills and builds
+The Dan Beard program for first year Scouts teaches skills and builds

 confidence while allowing a first experience with merit badges.
 Scouts